thomasberge/restedwf/README.md

 ### 0.5.0 Main changes

-- Added testing capability.
+- Added test server.
 To be used as test server on dev.
 No test script implemented yet.
+- Added temporary 404 reply for non-implemented methods on paths.
+Used to not yield a response.
 - Bugfix: Expired token rendered no response.

 ### Features